Heading for Magadan: Kolyma

 Twenty metres from the petrol station there is an equally well-known café "Cuba", the last eating on the way, where you can have a good snack.
 Well, not even a snack, but a delicious meal.
 They have grayling fish and malma, homemade borscht, cabbage salad and a meat pie.
 That's literally every traveller's dream!
 Inside there are four wooden tables covered with oilcloth, benches near them, a TV-set and a washbasin.
 That's what the simple interior of the small café looks like.

 Having ridden a hundred kilometres from "Cuba", I saw the sun coming out, therefore, the nature around me became vivid.
+The road got drier, but then I followed the berm with large rubble, which was unlucky for the wheels.

 The large settlement Ust-Nera.
 Going along the central Lenin Street I saw mud and huge puddles, shabby houses, fallen fences.
 Everything was in shambles.